badd-labs/badd-labs/labs/B1/README.md

 ![AMM design diagram](lab-amm.jpg)

 In the figure above, trader Alice first transfers $x$ units of `TokenX` from her account to an AMM pool's account.
-Then, she calls the AMM smart contract's function `trySwap(dx)`.
+Then, she calls the AMM smart contract's function `swapXY(dx)`.
 Upon receiving Alice's transaction, the AMM smart contract internally calls `TokenY`'s `transfer` function to transfer $dy$ units of `TokenY` to Alice's account.

 In this exercise, you can consider that $dy/dx = 2$.
 Implement the AMM smart contract.